HappiOndobo/myfirst-repository/README.md

 #i created my github acount , so this will change as from today, every 5days in a week i shall work with git
 #clone, commite, pull, and finally push my local work to github.

+it became a bit difficult but now i uprigth

 MR. STUX.pj